jacobkap/crimebythenumbers/docs/graphing.md

 We've made some simple graphs earlier; in this lesson we will use the package `ggplot2` to make simple and elegant looking graphs.

-The 'gg' part of `ggplot2` stands for 'grammar of graphics' which is the idea that most graphs can be made using the same few 'pieces.'
+The "gg" part of `ggplot2` stands for "grammar of graphics" which is the idea that most graphs can be made using the same few "pieces."
 We'll get into those pieces during this lesson.
 For a useful cheat sheet for this package see [here](https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf)

 ```r